 in which water flows or is contained whether permanently, intermittently or occasionally, together with the bed and banks of any thing referred to in paragraph (a), (b) or (c);

-“Work” or “Drainage Works” includes drains, floodgates, and walls or other defences against water made or used or intended to be used for draining or diverting water from land, and extends to tunnels, engines, buildings, pipes, or other things appurtenant thereto or used or intended to be used in connection therewith.
+work or drainage works includes drains, floodgates, and walls or other defences against water made or used or intended to be used for draining or diverting water from land, and extends to tunnels, engines, buildings, pipes, or other things appurtenant thereto or used or intended to be used in connection therewith.

 (2) Terms not otherwise assigned a meaning under subsection (1) but referred to in section 3 of the Water Agencies (Powers) Act 1984 as having a meaning assigned for the purposes of a relevant Act have that meaning in and for the purposes of this Act.